ushahidi/pingapp/README.md

 ### What is PingApp?

+A personal SMS check-in app - check if your friends respond.

 ### System Requirements

 To install the platform on your computer/server, the target system must meet the following requirements: